algernon/madness/resources/posts/2016-09-22-a-tale-about-numbers.markdown

 ---
 title: "A tale about numbers"
 date: 2016-09-22 19:00
-tags: [Hacking, Keyboard, ErgoDox, keyboardio, Ergonomics]
+tags: [Hacking, Keyboard, ErgoDox, keyboardio, Ergonomics, ADORE]
 ---

 Today I will write more about layouts and the [keyboard.io][kbdio] than the